(See also Overview of Medicinal Herbs and Nutraceuticals.)

 Coenzyme Q10 (ubiquinone) is an enzyme that is naturally produced in the body.
 It participates in the energy-managing processes of cells and has an antioxidant effect.
 Antioxidants protect cells against damage by free radicals, which are highly chemically active by-products of normal cell activity.
 The levels of coenzyme Q10 seem to be lower in older people and in people with chronic diseases, such as heart problems, cancer, Parkinson disease, diabetes, human immunodeficiency virus (HIV) infection or AIDS, and muscular dystrophies.
 However, it is not known whether these low levels contribute to these disorders.

 Rich dietary sources of coenzyme Q10 are meat, fish, and vegetable oils.

-Coenzyme Q10 is being studied for use in people with heart failure and degenerative neurologic disorders, such as Parkinson’s disease, Huntington’s disease, and amyotrophic lateral sclerosis (ALS).
-It may provide some relief for people who develop muscle pains caused by certain drugs that lower lipid levels in the blood (statins).
+Coenzyme Q10 is being studied for use in people with heart failure and degenerative neurologic disorders, such as Parkinson disease, Huntington disease, and amyotrophic lateral sclerosis (ALS).
 Coenzyme Q10 may also help protect the heart from the toxic effects of certain cancer chemotherapy drugs (such as doxorubicin and daunorubicin).
-Although some preliminary studies suggest coenzyme Q10 may be useful in treating these disorders, results are unclear and more testing is needed.
+Although some preliminary studies suggest coenzyme Q10 may possess protective properties, more testing is needed.

 Generic NameSelect Brand Names